-The County's Community Development Department located as 5010 Lawyers Lane in North Charleston acts as a hub for administering the CDBG, HOME, and HESG programs.
-The County's Public Services Building at 4045 Bridge View Drive in North Charleston provides a meeting place for hearings and meetings to discuss plan goals.
+The County's Community Development and Revitalization Department, located at 5010 Lawyers Lane in North Charleston, SC, acts as a hub for administering the CDBG, HOME, and HESG programs.
+The County's Public Services Building at 4045 Bridge View Drive in North Charleston, SC provides a meeting place for hearings and meetings to discuss plan goals.